 So, Ross and I decided a few months ago that we would do something about it: we went on diets.
 We determined to take a very basic approach – counting calories – and each found some simple tools to help: the combination of a calorie-counting smartphone app and the purchase of a new bathroom scale was all it took to launch our efforts.

 Second, set a goal.
 Just like with business strategy, it is impossible to measure progress or assess success without a purpose or plan.
 The simplest approach is to determine how many pounds you want to lose and how long you want it to take.
-A simple calorie calculator, like this one from the Mayo Clinic will help you to determine your optimal caloric intake.
+A simple calorie calculator, like this one will help you to determine your optimal caloric intake.

 And exercise!
 Try walking or riding your bike to the office; use a standup desk or treadmill desk when working at your computer; conduct a meeting on a walk instead of sitting around a table.
 Or buy a used stationary bike and put it in the conference room for anyone to use.
 Livestrong publishes a great formula on their site to calculate how many calories you burn when you exercise: Calories Burned = [(Heart Rate x 0.4472) — (Weight x 0.05741) + (Age x 0.074) — 20.4022] x Time / 4.184.

 Finally, enlist help Diet experts will tell you that weight loss comes quicker when you have other people encouraging you and watching your progress with you – matter of fact, having a diet “partner” is a great strategy.
 Being transparent about your goals and progress will apply some gentle peer-pressure which can help to keep you honest and focused on your goals.

 Ross and I are both working to get down to our college weight, and so far, so good.
 As reported to Ron May, we have lost a combined 30 pounds in less than 3 months.
 Not bad and well on our way to reaching our personal goals.
 Good luck to you and here’s to the “real” lean movement!
 Salud!